brian-liu-24/scikit-learn2/doc/developers/develop.rst

 Input validation
 ----------------

-.. currentmodule:: sklearn.utils
+.. currentmodule:: sklearn1.utils

-The module :mod:`sklearn.utils` contains various functions for doing input validation and conversion.
+The module :mod:`sklearn1.utils` contains various functions for doing input validation and conversion.
 Sometimes, ``np.asarray`` suffices for validation;
 do *not* use ``np.asanyarray`` or ``np.atleast_2d``, since those let NumPy's ``np.matrix`` through, which has a different API